The Role Of Abrasives in the Shipbuilding Industry Skip to content

 1. On the job site, steer clear of utilizing too-long air hoses or power cords for hand-held electric or air equipment, as this may decrease power and performance.
 If you have no choice but to use a long power cable or air hose, keep in mind that some abrasive attachments perform better and more effectively with reduced power or air pressure than others.
 Recognize the pressure at a specific workstation in order to make wise choices.

 2. While it could be tempting, particularly in cramped, difficult-to-reach areas, resist the urge to use the same accessory for every task.
 Additionally, operators could reach for the same product they've always used without thinking about how alternative items might lead to better outcomes.
-Matching suitable abrasive products to the task can enhance operator safety, productivity, and performance.
+Operator performance, productivity, and safety can all be improved by matching appropriate abrasive products to the task.

 3. Always follow the correct procedures when using abrasive products.
 Using a tool guard and any other required safety equipment falls under this.
-Since goods usually operate better when used at the intended angle, speed, pressure, and orientation to the material, proper operator training can also help reduce the labor time spent cutting and grinding.
+Appropriate operator training can also help in reducing time spent on cutting and grinding because products often function better when utilized at the specified angle, speed, pressure, and orientation to the material.

 Previous article Abrasives in Medical Device Manufacturing: Ensuring Precision and Safety